avocadomayo/cs312-proj1/README.md

 ### To be discussed
 + How do we want to handle lab/tutorial sections?
 + How do we want to handle prof names?
 Last_first? [last, first]?
 Last only?

+#### Some questions we can implement
-+ Can implement: is poole teaching cpsc312?
++ is poole teaching cpsc312?
-+ Can implement: what does poole teach?
++ what does poole teach?
-+ Can implement: how many credits is cpsc400?
++ how many credits is cpsc400?
++ what is a third year course taught by poole?
++ what is a third year course?
++ what course is offered in term1?
++ is cpsc310 in term1?